Input

 2. ORBTYP=OEO does not need Fragments definition ($FRAG) and Orbital description ($ORB) sections since the OEOs are delocalized in the whole system.

-3. ORBTYP=GEN does not need Fragments definition ($FRAG) section, and orbitals will be described in terms of VB basis functions explicitly in Orbital description ($ORB) section.
+3. ORBTYP=GEN does not need Fragments definition ($FRAG) section.

 FRGTYP=option